 What is a legitimate payment structure for a professional contractor?

 If you’re hired as a professional contractor, this will almost always be on a business-to-business basis.
-So there will need to be an intermediary between you (the contractor) and your client – a limited company.
+So there will need to be an intermediary between you (the contractor) and your client, a limited company.

 Contractors very rarely operate as sole traders, and a small percentage are PAYE employees of their agencies.

-So, for the vast majority of contractors, you either set up your own limited company or work via an umbrella company (which is a limited company itself; providing payroll solutions for contractors).
-You can compare the two business structures here.
+So, for the vast majority of contractors, you either set up your own limited company or work through an umbrella company (which is a limited company itself that provides payroll solutions for contractors).

 If you do work via an umbrella company, the only difference in your net take-home pay between one provider and another should be the margin (fee) you pay them.